PTUA logo

 When they put in the Hallam bypass a few years ago traffic conditions improved noticably for a little while but the volume of traffic went up noticably shortly after and all benefits were obliterated.

-While all that new traffic was flocking on to the Monash Freeway and the roads parallel to it, the road lobby was building CityLink, whose marketing material proclaimed it to be a lasting solution to Melbourne's traffic problems such as those caused by the 'dead-ending' of the Monash Freeway at the city end.
-Cold reality has proved otherwise: barely five years after CityLink opened in late 2000, the Monash Freeway was called the worst freeway for traffic delays by the outgoing CEO of VicRoads.
-In 2006 the road lobby succeeded in getting more lanes added to this freeway in order to encourage even more traffic, but this hasn't stopped the RACV calling the barely-five-year-old CityLink slow and congested and a source of frustrating delays, which they say can only be fixed by building another freeway - this time through the Yarra Valley.
+While all that new traffic was flocking on to the Monash Freeway and the roads parallel to it, the road lobby was building Citylink, whose marketing material proclaimed it to be a lasting solution to Melbourne’s traffic problems such as those caused by the ‘dead-ending’ of the Monash Freeway at the city end.
+Cold reality has proved otherwise: barely five years after Citylink opened in late 2000, the Monash Freeway was called “the worst freeway for traffic delays” by the outgoing CEO of VicRoads.
+In 2006 the road lobby succeeded in getting more lanes added to this freeway in order to encourage even more traffic, but this didn’t stop the RACV calling the barely-five-year-old Citylink “slow and congested” and a source of “frustrating delays”, which they said could only be fixed by building another freeway – this time through the Yarra Valley.

-The story is the same in Sydney.
-In 1992 the Sydney Harbour Tunnel opened amid promises that it would fix traffic congestion on the Harbour Bridge forever.
+The story is the same in other Australian capital cities.
+Take the case of the Sydney Harbour Tunnel, alluded to by the East West Link’s chief modeller above.
+In 1992 the tunnel opened amid promises that it would fix traffic congestion on the Harbour Bridge forever.
 The truth is quite different, as the traffic counts show:

 Traffic Flows on Sydney Harbour Bridge